Math 1710: Statistical Theory and Applications, Spring 2017

 TA: Rinald Murataj, <rm757>, Office hours: tba

-(If you need a change from your assigned lab, please see the TA).
+(If you need a change from your assigned lab without making the change online, please see the TA).

 Required Text: Diez, Barr and Cetinkaya-Rundel, OpenIntro Statistics.
 3rd Edition